CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/talktrack.md

 ### Listen

-Listen to the currently selected line in the speech list.
+Listen to the currently selected line in the Speech List.
 Press again to stop listening.

 Left-click on a phoneme graph to listen to it from a specific position.